Gustav Kasselstrand: Expulsion and resignation

-On 27 April 2015, Kasselstrand was expelled as a member from the Sweden Democrats.
+On 27 April 2015, Kasselstrand was expelled as a member from the Sweden Democrats due to multiple incidents, which according to the SD party leadership included Kasselstrand and other senior SDU spokespeople maintaining contacts with extremist groups such as the neo-Nazi Nordic Youth, publicly clashing with the mother party on policy and SDU activists not facing discipline for expressing racist and extremist statements under Kasselstrand's leadership with the SD accusing Kasselstrand of tolerating and encouraging this among the SDU membership.
 The exclusion came after Kasselstrand's party colleague and deputy chairman of SDU, William Hahne, had been voted to be the chairman of the Sweden Democrats' Stockholm district, against the will of the mother party leadership.
-Kasselstrand called the action "undemocratic" and meant that it was all a way for the party leadership to secure their own power and positions, and that they feared the upcoming generation in the youth league to gain more influence.
+Kasselstrand denied the accusations of extremism and called the action "undemocratic" and meant that it was all a way for the party leadership to secure their own power and positions, and that they feared the upcoming generation in the youth league to gain more influence.
 Kasselstrand continued on his position as the chairman for the youth league until the annual congress in September the same year.
 He resigned on the congress on 12 September 2015, having served as chairman for nearly five years.

 After Kasselstrand's resignation during the congress in September 2015, Jessica Ohlson won the election as the new chairman against Tobias Andersson, who had major support from the party officials in his candidacy.
-Ohlson was considered to be one of Kasselstrand's closest collaborators, having served as the youth league secretary during Kasselstrand's chairmanship.
+Ohlson was considered to be one of Kasselstrand's closest collaborators, having served as the youth league secretary during Kasselstrand's chairmanship but her candidacy was opposed by the SD who also considered her to be too radical and disobedient to the mother party.
 Only hours after Ohlson was elected as the new chairman, the Sweden Democrats announced their break-up from the youth league in order to form a whole new youth organization.
 Meanwhile, Ohlson declared that she was to continue to lead the original youth league as an independent youth league.
 In connection with the break-up between the mother party and the youth league, Kasselstrand demanded together with Hahne and Ohlson that the party leader Jimmie Åkesson would resign from his post.
 They did also publicly declare that they "will consider all opportunities" in the future regarding the possibility to form a new political party.